gunapemmaraju/GettingCleaningData/README.md

 ###Outputs
 1. The tidy dataset would be created in a file named tidy.txt

+###Conclusions
-2. Certain assumptions have been made about the requirements, but none of them are too rigid.
+1. Certain assumptions have been made about the requirements, but none of them are too rigid.
 And code can easily be changed to accomodate and differences
+2. The code, including contains brief comments, is in a file named run_analysis.R
 3. The codebook is in a file named, codebook.md.
-And this can be used to quickly understand details about the data, the steps followed and what the variables are about.
+And this can be used to quickly understand what the variables are about.